-An empirical power-law distribution was found between lake areas and lake numbers (Messager et al., 2016; Downing et al., 2006), and the distribution was applied to estimate the number of small lakes, which were used for estimating greenhouse gas emissions (Holgersson et al., 2016).
-According to the power-law distribution and HydroLAKES, the number of water bodies larger than 0.1 km2 was estimated to be about 798,895, which was close to the 629,130 water bodies reported by WBD-NAHL (Figure 11).
+An empirical power-law distribution was found between lake areas and lake numbers (Messager et al., 2016; Downing et al., 2006), and the distribution was applied to estimate the number of small lakes, which were used for estimating greenhouse gas emissions (Holgerson and RAymond, 2016).
+According to the power-law distribution and HydroLAKES, the number of water bodies larger than 0.1 km2 was estimated to be about 798 895, which was close to the 629 130 water bodies reported by WBD-NAHL (Fig. 11).
 However, the number of water bodies sized between 0.1 and 0.01 km2 was estimated to be about 10.2 million, 4.8 times higher than estimated by WBD-NAHL.
-Furthermore, the water bodies sized between 0.01-0.001 km2 were estimated to be about 126.1 million, 33.6 times higher than what was estimated by WBD-NAHL, suggesting that the power-law distribution significantly overestimates the number of small lakes.
-A similar finding was reported by Seekell et al. (2016).
-Estimating the number small water bodies using a power-law distribution could introduce considerable uncertainties in the estimation of the contribution of small water bodies to greenhouse gas emissions.
-Accurately identifying small water bodies could correct this overestimation and improve greenhouse gas emission estimates (Holgersson et al., 2016).
+Furthermore, the water bodies sized between 0.01-0.001 km2 were estimated to be about 126.1 million, 33.6 times higher than what was estimated by WBD-NAHL, suggesting that the power-law distribution sig-